Olifants Camp KNP

 Relatively rare, they spend most of their life underground or hidden – note the small eyes.
 Found under rotting logs or when doing excavations.
 Move about slowly on warm, overcast days; good swimmers.
 Natal Black Snakes feed on frogs, lizards, legless lizards and small rodents; are known to take carrion.

-As I promised them, I moved it away to a safe place that same evening: the other end of our garden.
-I was so concerned about saving him I didn’t take a picture!
+As I promised them, I moved it away to a safe place that same evening – the other end of our garden.
+I hope microlepidotus was happy with that.

 Thanks herp ous Nick Evans; Marius Burger; Chad Keates